ben-strobel-master-thesis/emercast-ble-sniffer-analysis/README.md

 These durations were used in the simulator to approximate the behavior of the Emercast prototype as close as possible.

 ## Prerequisites
-- nRF52840 MDK USB Dongle (check the "where to buy" section on https://github.com/makerdiary/nrf52840-mdk-usb-dongle, we got ours from makerdiary/amazon)
+- nRF52840 MDK USB Dongle (check the "where to buy" section on [this website](https://github.com/makerdiary/nrf52840-mdk-usb-dongle), we got ours from makerdiary/amazon)
 - A windows/linux/macos machine

 ## Setup
-- Have a look at this guide OR follow the following steps: https://wiki.makerdiary.com/nrf52840-mdk-usb-dongle/guides/ble-sniffer/installation/#installing-the-nrf-sniffer-capture-tool
+Follow the steps laid out in this setup section or follow the steps on this [website](https://wiki.makerdiary.com/nrf52840-mdk-usb-dongle/guides/ble-sniffer/installation/#installing-the-nrf-sniffer-capture-tool)
 - Clone this repository
 - Take the nRF52840 dongle and hold the reset button
 - Plug the dongle into your machine